River Boyne: Course and geography

 The Boyne is a lowland river, surrounded by the Boyne Valley.
+Near Donore Castle, it is joined by the River Deal, which transports water from Lough Lene.
+Much a stronger tributary, also from the left, is Kells Blackwater, which discharges into the Boyne in Navan, County Meath.

-It is crossed just west of Drogheda by the Mary McAleese Boyne Valley Bridge, which carries the M1 motorway, and by the Boyne Viaduct, which carries the Dublin–Belfast railway line to the east.
-The catchment area of the River Boyne is 2,695 km^{2}.
-The long-term average flow rate of the River Boyne is 38.8 m3 per second.
+West of Drogheda, the Boyne is crossed by the Mary McAleese Boyne Valley Bridge, which carries the M1 motorway, and by the Boyne Viaduct, which carries the Dublin–Belfast railway line to the east.
+The catchment area of the Boyne is 2,695 km^{2}.
+The long-term average flow rate is 38.8 m3 per second.

 Significance

 Despite its short course, the Boyne has historical, archaeological and mythical connotations.
 The Battle of the Boyne, a major battle in Irish history, took place along the Boyne near Drogheda in 1690 during the Williamite war in Ireland.
 It passes through the ancient town of Trim, Trim Castle, the Hill of Tara (the ancient capital of the High King of Ireland), Navan, the Hill of Slane, Brú na Bóinne (a complex of megalithic monuments), Mellifont Abbey, and the medieval town of Drogheda.
 In the Boyne Valley can also be found other historical and archaeological monuments, including Loughcrew, Kells, Celtic crosses, and castles.

+The Ulster Protestant song The Boyne Water is a folk ballad about the events.